ITI/mrnes/docs/mrnes.md

 To add a device operation timing to an existing dictionary one calls

 ```
-func (del *DevExecList) AddTiming(devOp, model string, execTime float64)
+func (del *DevExecList) AddTiming(devOp, model string, execTime float64, pcktlen int, bndwdth float64)
 ```

-Here of course `devOp` is the **mrnes**-recognized operation "switch" or "route",  `model` identifies the model of switch or router being referenced, and `execTime` is the execution time of that operation, expressed in units of seconds.
+Here of course `devOp` is the **mrnes**-recognized operation "switch" or "route",  `model` identifies the model of switch or router being referenced, and `execTime` is the execution time of that operation, expressed in units of seconds, measured with the given packet length and interface bandwidths.
+The same operation on the same device model may have multiple `DevExecDesc` entries that differ among themselves by PcktLen and/or Bndwidth.
+If the timing for an operation is requested with a packet length not represented in the table, an interpolation based on existing entries is created in response.

 ##### 2.2 Assembling a model